genaimagician/reproducibility/Training/A3Mega/Llama2-7B-NeMo/README.md

 cd ..
 ```

 These steps create a Docker image with all the necessary dependencies and push it to your container registry for later use in the Kubernetes cluster.
+It will take a while to build the docker image.
+Please make sure you have enough space left on device to build the docker image.

 ## Step 7: Install Helm